PyconUK/2016.pyconuk.org/content/sponsorship.md

 There are three available levels of sponsorship:

 * Gold sponsorship costs &pound;9,995.
-You will be eligible for ten free tickets, and will be invited to give a fifteen minute sponsored keynote on any appropriate topic during the conference.
+You will be eligible for ten free tickets, and will be invited to give a fifteen-minute sponsored keynote on any appropriate topic during the conference.
 * Silver sponsorship costs &pound;4,995.
-You will be eligible for five free tickets, and will be invited to give a five minute sponsored lightning talk during the conference.
+You will be eligible for five free tickets, and will be invited to give a five-minute sponsored lightning talk during the conference.
 * Bronze sponsorship costs &pound;1,995.
 You will be eligible for two free tickets.